paketo-buildpacks/rapid-feedback-loops/node-tilt-prototype/npm-server-app/README.md

 ## Recommendations

-- When BP_LIVE_RELOAD_ENABLED is set to true, the `npm-start` buildpack should invoke whatever command it would have set via watchexec.
+- When BP_LIVE_RELOAD_ENABLED is set to true, the `npm-start` buildpack should invoke whatever command it would have set as the image start command process via watchexec.

 - The watchexec start command should be configured such that it restarts the given process whenever files in the workspace are changed.

-- The watchexec start command should be configured such that it ignores file modification events which occur within the `node_modules/.cache` so that web frameworks which modify the cache on-the-fly do not trigger a restart.
+- The watchexec start command should be configured such that it ignores changes to package.json, package-lock.json & `node_modules/` so that Yarn processes which modify dependency management files or web frameworks which modify the node_modules cache on-the-fly (e.g. React, Vue) do not trigger a restart.